gustavoM32/ObjetivosCLI/README.md

 # Objetivos (Goals)

-Objetivos is a tool to increase productivity by setting Goal and the correspondent To-dos to reach them.
+Objetivos is a tool to increase productivity by setting Goals and the correspondent To-dos to reach them.

 ## Main features

 * Creation of Goals that represent something to be done in the long term;
-* Goals are structured in a hierarchical order, allowing for a Goal to be split in smaller ones;
+* Goals are structured in a hierarchical order, allowing for a Goal to be split into smaller ones;
 * Creation of To-dos that represent what must be done to reach a Goal.
 * Scheduling of To-dos to be completed;
-* Monitoring of the time spent in specific To-dos and Goal to measure productivity for each day;
+* Monitoring of the time spent in specific To-dos and Goals to measure productivity for each day;
-* Charts to analyse progress and to help decision-making.
+* Charts to analyze progress and to help decision-making.

 ## Detailed description